nyrta1/nyrta1/README.md

 <h1 align="center">Hi 👋, I'm Nurtai</h1>
 <h3 align="center">A Junior Java Developer From Kazakhstan</h3>

-- 👀 I’m interested in creating full-featured projects using Java, Spring Boot Framework and Angular 16.
+- 👀 I’m interested in creating full-stack projects using Java, Spring Boot Framework and Angular 16.
 I really like listening to music.
 By the way, I'm a music lover :)
 - 🌱 I’m currently learning Spring Boot and Angular 16
+- 🏫 I am a bachelor's student at [Astana IT University](https://astanait.edu.kz/)
 - 💬 Ask me about **Java And Angular**
 - 📝 Get to know me better with my [CV](https://nyrta1.github.io/Curriculum-Vitae/)
 - 📫 How to reach me [https://t.me/nyrta1](https://t.me/nyrta1)